 Our dam is very intelligent and beautiful, and from a wonderful bloodline.
 She has a great "nose" on her, and has natural pointer tendencies--her great-great-great grandsire is Sir Hershey of Surrey, GMPR (Grand Master Pointer).
 You can read more about him and others on the "Past Champions" page.

 Our choice of male to sire each litter is carefully determined, finding only the best partner for our dam.
-Information on sire for current litter can be found on the "Current Litter Sire Pedigree" page.
+Information on sire for current litter can be found on the 'Current Sire' page.
 We want to do our part to improve the breed that we love so much, which is why we search for just the right male.

-NOTE: Because the health of our dogs and their offspring are of such great importance to us, should anyone decide they would like to have their own litter 'down the road,' we just ask that they give the same close attention to the health and wellbeing of the parents and the litter, by choosing mates with the same basic health clearances that were acquired for the parents of their pup.
+- Because we work hard to achieve the health of our dogs and their offspring and because it is extremely importance to us, we just ask that any who choose to breed out of our line of pups, give the same close attention to the health and well being of the parents and to the litter, by choosing mates with the same basic health clearances that were acquired for the parents of their pup.
 We are happy to offer counsel to anyone interested in raising a healthy, well socialized litter.

 Note the list of great dogs in both parents' bloodlines (found by researching "Dam & Sire / Pedigrees") ---These will make up the bloodlines of your NEW PUP!
 And that's great news!
 BOTH parents have great ancestors!